 Our school's main buildings are Disability Disability Act (DDA) compliant for children and the main buildings are accessible for wheelchair users.
 Ramps are in place to allow access to areas where there would have been a raised curb or steps.
-Our school has a toilet for disabled users and a shower facility.
+Our school has a 3 toilets for disabled users.